fhk/tile38_eval/README.md

 ```
 curl --data "set fleet truck3 point 33.4762 -112.10923" your.ip.add.here:9851
 ```
 Success?

+Next we want to run the "get_data.py", "insert_data.py" and finally the "intersect.py" scripts.

+This all works nicely.

+We can start, insert and query the tile38 server... and its really fast!

+Success?

+Yes, but it seems we'll need to preconstruct all the instances with the data inserted.

-Next step lets get that data local by transfering the code.
-I'm using MC (Midnight Commander) to just
+Tip: you can get that data local by transfering the code.
+I'm using MC (Midnight Commander).
+Or just clone the code.

 ## 4. Compare

+TODO

 ## 5. Future